briatte/dsr/README.md

 A provisional outline follows -- not the full syllabus, only a recap of the main topics covered in each session, plus short descriptions of what happens during those.

-This folder contains the code, data and documentation of the examples used either during the practice sessions in class, or distributed as homework exercises. __Slides are hosted elsewhere, and the links are not currently active.__
+This folder contains the code, data and documentation of the examples used either during the practice sessions in class, or distributed as homework exercises. __Slides are hosted elsewhere, and most links are not yet active.__

 # Handbooks